MarkFijn0902/Energy-Hub/README.md

 -> Snowflake Pipe to automatically fetch new file-uploads -> RAW layer to always keep original data
--> STAGING layer to cleanup values and validate original data's usability -> BUSINESS layer to build meaningful views, e.g. how much invalid invalid data was sent
+-> STAGING layer to cleanup values and validate original data's usability -> BUSINESS layer to build meaningful views, e.g. how much invalid data was sent
 ```

 ## Packages and systems